GSA/digitalgov.gov/content/events/2022/07/2022-07-29-2022-federal-plain-language-summit.md

 * **Stephanie M. Morrison, MPH** &mdash; Health and science writer/editor, Department of Health and Human Services (HHS)

 ---

+## 2:30 pm - 3:00 pm , ET<br />Designing for People with Cognitive Disabilities (and Everyone Else)

+The art of designing and creating content to support people with cognitive disabilities lives in the space between usability and accessibility.
+This presentation will discuss design patterns and approaches to support people with disabilities relating to attention, executive function, language, learning, and memory.
+These recommendations are not accessibility standards; they are recommended best practices that improve the user experience for everyone.

+In this session you will hear from the following speaker:

+* **Dr. Rachael Bradley Montgomery** &mdash; Digital Accessibility Architect, Library of Congress (LOC)

+---

+## 3:00 pm - 3:30 pm , ET<br />Recognizing Systemic Challenges for the Design Team of One

+Many designers are often alone on projects.
+Even in large organizations, they may feel isolated as they work with their product team.
+When things don’t go smoothly, designers may shoulder the blame.
+In this talk, listeners will come away with a design framework to recognize when they need to focus on the system they’re in, instead of their performance.

+In this session you will hear from the following speaker:

+* **Amanda Damewood** &mdash; Acting Director of User Experience, Department of Homeland Security (DHS)

+---

+## 3:30 pm - 3:45 pm, ET<br />Closing Remarks

 {{< /accordion >}}